2023-environmental-bioinformatics/2023-Lab-GitHub/README.md

 ```

 #### Accepting the homework
 Let's initiate your homework.
-Click this link: https://classroom.github.com/a/imLmG0bm.
+Click this link: https://classroom.github.com/a/48DJYTQV.
 This link is going to take you to GitHub classroom and walk you through the creation of how to create a new repository (repo) that is specific to you.
-Here, you should be taken to a new repository called `homework0b-unix-username` within our group (`2021-environmental-bioinformatics`).
+Here, you should be taken to a new repository called `HW_assignment_0b` within our group (`2021-environmental-bioinformatics`).
 Once you are there, click on the green `Clone or download` buttom at the top.
 This will lead to a drop down menu which provides the address for the repo.
-If you are doing this on a local computer you want to use the `Clone with HTTPS` option.
-However, most of us are running it on an HPC.
-As such, you will want to click `Use SSH` to copy the address for the repo.
+There are several options-- we want to choose `SSH`.

 ![Alt text](images/repo-example.png)